 9.3 Potters Green School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
-These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos5.
-Staff will be training in these areas in order to be able to further recognise if a child is at risk of harm.
+These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos.
+Staff will also be trained in these areas in order to be able to further recognise if a child is at risk of harm.